jtristan/CS1_2022/Homework/HW7/P2/statement.md

 ###### Output Format (output to terminal / stdout):

-- Print <code>d</code>, the nuember of different ways you can climb this set of stairsc.
+- Print <code>d</code>, the nuember of different ways you can climb this set of stairs.

 [SAMPLE INPUT](input.txt)